Igueben: Climate condition

 The primary occupation in Igueben is farming.
 Local produce is cross-traded with the Northern parts of Nigeria.
 They sell food products peculiar to the savannah vegetation, such as tubular roots like yam, cassava (garri), banana, and plantain.
 They buy produce peculiar to arid areas, such as beans, onions, groundnuts, and potatoes.
 Foreign exports include palm produce, rubber, and timber.

-Tourist attractions

-Cultural celebrations like the Ukpe Festival showcasing masquerades, traditional dances, family entertainment and visits, are well worth experiencing.
-The Onogie's New Year Festival - Ihuan, which is similar to the Ukpe Festival, also affords further opportunities to engage with local traditional practices.

-There is potential for tourist attractions such as historical landmarks like the Onogie's palace and rainforest expeditions.
-These opportunities are yet to be exploited.
+Traditional rites

+The Igueben culture observes many traditional rites originating from their Kingdom of Benin heritage.
+These include the following.